SceneGate/Yarhl/CONTRIBUTING.md

 #### Line length

-- :heavy_check_mark: **DO** use a limit of 80 columns.
+- :heavy_check_mark: **DO** use a limit of 120 characters per line (recommended 80).
 If you need to wrap, move to the next line with one extra indentation level.
 - :heavy_check_mark: **DO** put all the arguments in a new line if they don't fit.
 - :heavy_check_mark: **DO** use local variables to make small conditions.